 Students must meet the eligibility requirements for both programs.
 If, for any reason, a student opts not to matriculate into the MPH program during this timeframe, the student must complete the MPH separately upon completion of the DMD program.
 Similarly, if a student enrolls in the DMD program only and later decides to pursue a MPH, the student will be advised to contact the School of Public Health directly to pursue this as a secondary degree upon completion of the DMD program.

 The program timeline may be adjusted in response to specific training needs of individual students.

-The DMD-MPH program offers an exceptional opportunity for those interested in becoming not only oral health practitioners, but also leaders in public health.
+The DMD-MPH program offers an exceptional opportunity for those interested in becoming oral health practitioners and leaders in public health.
 Students will gain knowledge in key areas at the intersection of oral sciences and public health, including community-based oral health program management, care systems evaluations, research and surveillance system design, policy setting and advocacy.
 These competencies will prepare graduates for roles in health systems, government agencies and private sector organizations that advance public health, develop and advocate oral health policy, and conduct epidemiological research investigations.

 How to Apply

 Applicants must meet the entrance requirements for both the DMD and MPH programs and must apply separately and be admitted to both programs.
 Applicants should indicate their interest for the joint degree program on their applications to the DMD and MPH programs.

 Use the links below for application to each program.

 Questions regarding the DMD program can be directed to either one of our Directors of Admissions.
 Please have your AADSAS number and UIN available.
 We request that you please carefully review all of the information on this website.
 Application updates will be posted on the AADSAS portal.
 Please be aware that due to the Family Educational Rights and Privacy Act (FERPA), we are only able to provide status updates to applicants.